NikhilBollineni/MSSQL_Covid19_Analysis/README.md

 # Covid19_Analysis
-I have analysed covid19 data in different ways by using different operators
+Analysed covid19 data in different ways by using different operators